kamenco/hotels/README.md

 ## [Wireframe](#wireframe)

-Varna Eats is a web application that allows users to view the menu, make reservations, and manage tasks.
-This project is built using Flask and is deployed on Heroku.
+Hotel booking ia an application for making hotel reservations in two hotels in the seaside resort of Golden Sands - Bulgaria.
+The hotel owners can take online booking by receiving payments directly from the checkout page by the implemented stripe payment.
+From the admin panel the hotel owners can review their orders (bookings), update their passwords and products.
+This project is built using Django and is deployed on Heroku.

 ---

 ## [UX Description](#ux-description)

-This site was designed predominantly for restaurant owners, where they can present their restaurants, the menus, and where they can update the manues using json database, they can also add recepies, update recepies and delete recepies with using jaso as a database.
-Form the application taskmanager, using databaase SQLLIte the owner or the manager of the restaurant can add tasks, update tasks and delete tasks.
-The site has also a interactive javascript map facilitating the customers by showing the restaurant's whereabouts.
+This site was designed predominantly for hotel owners, and holiday makers.
+The users can make reservations payng from the checkout page by the stripe technology.
+The user receives also email with the reservation period, reservation number and overnights number, number of adults and children.
+The site could be developped to fully bookable site for tourist travel and business trips, with implementation of the so called dynamic packaging.

-The layout is kept pretty simple, with three pages describing the Bulgarian cuisine, the menu page and the contact page from where the customer can make reservations by filling and sending the form.
-At the far right is the login button from where the owner can log in to update, delete and add recepies of the menu page.
-From there he can also add tasks, update and delete tasks, helping the owner to better organize his business.
+The layout is kept pretty simple, with the home page having link to the product page from where the site user can make the booking, by choosing the products by their price or cathegory.

 ---

 ## [Technologies used](#technologies-used)

-- HTML5, Jinja, .
-Used to structure my website.
-There is only one page base.html of this website  and using Jinga mark up the rest of the pages extend the base.html

- Semantic element have been used like container, row, form, div.
+- HTML5, Django templates, were used to structure my website.
+There is only one page base.html of this website  and using Django template mark up the rest of the pages extend the base.html Semantic element have been used like container, row, form, div.
  Responsive design was implemented by the code in the head with metatag defining the control of page's dimensions and scaling.

 - CSS3, Bootstrap: Bootstrap container class provides a responsive fixed-width container.
  The row class is used to create a horizontal group of columns.Justify-content-center: This class centers the content horizontally within the row. col-sm-8: sets the width of the content to 8 columns out of a 12-column grid on small and larger devices, and you can adjust it as needed. btn-block uset to buttons for full-width styling. button classes to btn-primary and btn-danger for better visual distinction.
 Responsive web design is used to resize, and shrink, the content to make it look good on any screen.
 Box sizing border box was used to  padding and border of element's total width and height.
 Media query with breakpoint of 420px was used for the responsiveness of the page.
-Hover css was used on the nav bar onclicking the login, and also onclicking the buttons in the nav panel.
+Hover css was used on the nav bar onclicking the login, and also onclicking the bag logo in the nav panel.
+However additional html page were added to the base.html and index.html like main-nav.html and mobile-top-header.html by the Django template language using

+           {% 'includes/mobile-top-header.html' %}
+            and {% 'includes/main-nav.html' %}

 - JavaScript.
 Used to provide functionality to my website.
-Event listener used is to handle form submission and send the form data using EmailJS.
-Included the EmailJS SDK script in the contact.html file.
-Javascript was used to embed the google map.
-JavaScript function confirmDelete was used for the defensive design of the delete task. confirmDelete function is used from base.htm  confirmDeleteRecipe and confirmDeleteTask functions are defined and utilized within individual HTML templates.Onsubmit attribute in the delete form calls confirmDelete(event), which asks for confirmation before submitting the delete form.
-By clearly defining separate routes and ensuring the JavaScript functions are scoped to specific pages, I avoid collisions between the delete actions on different pages.
-This approach helps to ensure that both the delete functionality for recipes and tasks work independently without interfering with each other.
+Event listener used is to handle form submission and send the form data using Stripe.
+Onsubmit attribute in the order form makes connection with the stripe application and displaying the order to the  customer by loading checkout-success.html

-- Python3 Datetime and dotenv, flask libraries are imported in the main python file.
-SQLAlchemy is installed,JSON is used for the menu database.
-Database models are defined for Cathegories and tasks.
+- Python3 Datetime and dotenv, python libraries are imported in the main python file.
+Postgres is installed,JSON is used for the products database.
+Database models are defined for Cathegories and Products.
-The delete_task, add_task, update_task routes are used to correctly handle POST requests to delete, update and add a task and redirect back to the tasks list.
-Used url_for function to correctly points to the Flask routes.
-Delete_task, update-task, and add_task routes accept the correct HTTP methods (GET, POST).
-Ensured Unique URLs for Delete Actions.
-Making sure the URLs for the delete actions in both update_menu.html and update_task.html are distinct.
-Handling POST Requests: The update_menu function is updated to load recipes at the beginning.
-If the request is a POST request and the form contains 'add', it adds the new recipe.
-If the form contains 'delete', it deletes the selected recipe and writes the updated list back to list.json.
+.
+Ensured Unique URLs in the project.urls file and the applications urls.py.

 - Github - The cloud based service for hosting repositories for over 73 million developers
 - Git - Used to add, commit and push my changes to the server and to create a repository with the help of The Code Institute template.
 - Favicon.io - Used to source my favicon icons for my website.
 - Google Fonts - Used to source different fonts in my css file.
 Google font were used Roboto.
-- CoralDraw was used to illustrate this page with the flow chart's logic.
-- This page was made with Visual Studio Code on gitpod.io, and for deploying the pages the git add . git commit and git push commands were used.
+- This page was made with Visual Studio Code on codeinstitute cloud IDE, and for deploying the pages the git add . git commit and git push commands were used.
-- Gitpod.io was used to work on the project.
+- Whitenoise is installed to handle the static files to be displayed on heroku.
+- AWS S3 is installed to handle the dynamic files, still not fully implemented.
-- Heroku was used to deploy my site.
+- Heroku was used to deploy the site.

 ---

 ## [Website Features](#website-features)

-- View the menu with various recepies.
+- View the products page.
-- Make reservations through a contact form.
+- Make reservations through a contact form and make payments.
-- Login and manage the menu (add, update, delete recipes).
+- Login and manage the products, the orders.
-- Task management functionality including adding, updating, and deleting tasks.
+- Send emails to the customer and display checkout_success.html.
-- Send email for reservations
+- Send email for reservations.

 ---